Skip to main content

 Beet supplements provide the body with several beneficial elements, but two components are at the heart of their efficacy: nitrates and betalains.
 Betalains are not as well absorbed as nitrates from beets and beet supplements, but they appear to be critical aspects of beet products’ potential to reduce inflammation and improve symptoms of painful disorders like arthritis.

-When you consume nitrates, your body converts them to nitric oxide, which dilates blood vessels and improves circulation.
-When your blood flows more easily, your muscles and organs receive nutrients and oxygen faster, making your body more energy efficient.
+When you consume nitrates, your body converts them to NO, which dilates blood vessels and improves circulation.
+When your blood flows more easily, your muscles and organs receive nutrients and oxygen more quickly, making your body more energy-efficient.
 This can aid in exercise performance and muscle recovery while lowering blood pressure.

 Beetroot powder vs. capsules

 Beet supplements have performed well in studies that looked at capsules or powders.
-Nitrates typically convert to nitric oxide (NO) in the digestive tract, and those make their way into the bloodstream through the stomach and intestines.
-But the process of converting nitrates to nitric oxide begins in the mouth, where saliva containing critically important, helpful bacteria instigates the conversion.
+Nitrates typically convert to NO in the digestive tract and make their way into the bloodstream through the stomach and intestines.
+But the process of converting nitrates to NO begins in the mouth, where saliva containing critically important, helpful bacteria instigates the conversion.

-Insider Tip: In addition to recommending powders over capsules, we also recommend that you swish beetroot supplement drinks in your mouth for 30 seconds or so.
-This will expose the nitrates to the beneficial bacteria in your mouth that are the first step in nitric oxide production.
-But remember, beets can stain, and you don’t want to discolor your teeth.
-So, brush your teeth after enjoying your beetroot drink if you use the swishing method.
+Insider Tip: In addition to preferring powders to capsules, we also recommend that you take your time in consuming a beetroot supplement (drink or edible), swishing or chewing for 30 seconds or so.
+This will expose the nitrates to the beneficial bacteria in your mouth that are the first step in NO production.
+But remember: beets can stain, and you don’t want to discolor your teeth, so brush your teeth afterward.

 Are beet supplements safe?

-In general, beetroot supplements are safe and have few side effects.
-Beets, beet extracts, beet juice, and beet supplements have also been studied in many clinical trials to show their benefits to body systems.
+Beetroot supplements are generally safe and have few side effects for most people.
+Beets, beet extracts, beet juice, and beet supplements have also been studied in many clinical trials showing their benefits in multiple bodily systems.
 There are only a few issues you should look out for when starting a beet supplement.

 • Irritable bowel syndrome (IBS)